railwayapp/docs/src/pages/reference/accounts.md

 ## Account Actions

-The main account preferences page is accessible by clicking your profile photo in the top right and selecting `Account Settings`
+The main account preferences page is accessible by clicking your profile photo in the top right and selecting [`Account Settings`](https://railway.app/account).

 ### Change Account Information